schroeder-g/schroeder-g/README.md

 ----

-A senior full stack engineer with a strong passion for innovation and a desire to tackle the challenges of tomorrow, I specialize in building distributed and disruptive solutions that make a meaningful impact in the world.
+I build for a brighter future.
+As a full stack engineer, my passion is tackling distributed problems to solve the challenges of tomorrow I specialize in building distributed and disruptive solutions that make a meaningful impact in the world.

 I extend existing technologies to transform outcomes for organizations and the public.
 My approach to problem-solving is grounded in first principles thinking and validated through Test-Driven Development, and I always look for opportunities to optimize and improve my code.